-The maximum time period for completing course requirements to remove incomplete (I) grades other than thesis and internship classes is two years from the end of the session in which the I grade was assigned.
-After that time, an incomplete grade can be removed from the record only by registering for and completing the course with a grade of A, B, C, D, E, P, or F. Incomplete grades that are changed to a grade of C or lower will count toward determining the academic status (academic warning, probation, or dismissal) of the student.
-After two years from the end of the session in which the incomplete grade was assigned, the student will have to retake the class to remove the incomplete grade.
-Incomplete grades for thesis and internship classes may be extended beyond the two-year maximum time period with written approval of the program graduate coordinator and graduate dean.
+The maximum time for completing course requirements to remove incomplete grades is two years from the end of the session in which the I grade was assigned.
+After that time an incomplete grade can be removed from the record only by registering for and completing the course with a grade of "A," "B," "C," "D," "E," "P" or "F."